Q1: The ability of metals to be drawn into thin wires is called _______________.

 Q7: Why do ionic compounds generally have high melting and boiling points?

-Ans: Ionic compounds consist of positive and negative ions held together by strong electrostatic forces.
-It requires a considerable amount of energy to overcome these forces, leading to high melting and boiling points.
+Ans: Ionic compounds are composed of positive and negative ions held together by strong electrostatic forces of attraction (ionic bonds) in a three-dimensional lattice.
+A large amount of energy is required to overcome these forces and separate the ions, so ionic compounds usually have high melting and boiling points.

 Q8: Explain the process of rusting of iron with the help of a chemical reaction.